kowainik/relude/README.md

    `{-# INLINE #-}` and `{-# SPECIALIZE #-}` pragmas where appropriate.
 4. **Minimalism** (low number of dependencies).
 We don't force users of `relude` to stick to some specific lens or text formatting or logging library.
-If possible, `relude` tries to depend only on boot libraies.
+If possible, `relude` tries to depend only on boot libraries.
    [Dependency graph](relude-dependency-graph.pdf) of `relude` can give you clearer picture.
 5. **Convenience** (e.g lifted to `MonadIO` functions, more reexports).
 Despite minimalism, we want to bring common types and functions (like `containers` and `bytestring`)